Bipinchavda18/online_clothes_store/README.md

 ✅ **Order Management** – Track past and current orders
 ✅ **Admin Dashboard** – Manage products, orders, and users

+## About
+This is a full-stack application designed to simulate a real-world online clothing store.
+Built with the MERN stack, this project allows users to:

+View products (clothing items).
+Add items to their cart.
+Checkout and make purchases.
+Manage orders and view past purchases.
+As an admin, users can:

+Add, update, and delete products.
+View all orders placed.
+The project was developed as a group assignment and includes both front-end and back-end functionality.

 ## 🛠 Tech Stack
 - **Frontend:** React, Redux, Tailwind CSS
 - **Backend:** Node.js, Express.js